AndreasChristensen89/resto-booking-system/README.md

 ### Limitations of table sort logic
 * The logic is limited in that it does not factor in moveable tables, as well as overlapping zones, but is only able to go by zone.
 Zones may not be easy to handle in real life, depending on the restaurant setup, and the logic may end up not finding what would be an obvious solution.
     * In this I am mostly referring to larger parties that require multiple tables.
 Tables may be in the same zone, but not optimal to put next to each other.
-Also, tables from two zones may be easily put together in real life, but should not in general be in the same zone and thus not able to be sorted with the current logic.
+Also, tables from two zones may be easily put together in real life but should not in general be in the same zone and thus not able to be sorted with the current logic.
-    *

 ## Django apps
-*
+* project - main
+* reservations - contains the booking and table models as well as the booking and profile form.
+Contains all the views related to booking, both for admin and users.
+Also contains all the booking logic in a separate file booking.py.
+* homepage - simply contains the view for the index page.
+* contact - contains the view code for the contact page as well as the form
+* menu - contains the view for the menu page as well as the two models; Category and Meals.
+* restaurant - contains two models: OpeningHours and BookingDetails

 In first I included first_name and last_name in the Booking model, but it seemed extensive, especially when a user was already created.
-Instead, I found it better to require to add contact details before making a booking.
+Instead, I found it better to require adding contact details before making a booking.
 This way the same user can easily book again, and the details are taken from the user.
 The first_name and last_name could be cut from the booking, thus making it more appropriate to book using only a datetime and guests number.

 command used for copying authentication templates to directory.
 Once copied we can make changes to the styling, and the content cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/* ./templates

-Due to error when creating user I was advised to implement the following in settings.py:
+Due to error when creating user, I was advised to implement the following in settings.py:
 ACCOUNT_EMAIL_VERIFICATION = 'none'
 ![registration error](/static/images/readme-pictures/registration-error.JPG)